biotite.sequence.align.KmerTable

 The KmerAlphabet to use for the new table.
 Should be the same alphabet that was used to calculate the input kmers.

-ref_idsiterable object of int, optional
+ref_idssized iterable object of int, length=m, optional

 tableKmerTable